harley1011/avionics/README.txt

 Rocket Controls:

-Xbee ("Serial") and SD Logger ("Serial1") communicate at 9600 baud rate, while the GPS ("Serial2") uses 115200

 Rocket will contain an arduino that will use I2C to retrieve data from a 9 DOF sensor.
 The arduino will then process that data and transmit it over the serial conection which will be with an Xbee Cordinator in AT mode that will transmit the information to the ground.
 The arduino will also deploy the parachute at a calculated time using the onboard sensor.